binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ![](images/red_green_refactor.jpg)

-There are a couple of aspects I'd like to focus on here.
+There are a couple of aspects I would like to focus on here.
 You can simply continue to use your existing automated test suites and frameworks.
 All you have to do is:

 1. Add a **security focused test API** into the mix of your existing automated acceptance test suites.
- You're chosen (language specific) BDD framework of choice, putting legs to your test conditions with automatable "[Given, When, Thens](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#planningTheTestEffort)".
+ Your chosen (language specific) BDD framework of choice, putting legs to your test conditions with automatable "[Given, When, Thens](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#planningTheTestEffort)".
 2. Add **security focused BDD/TDD/ATDD** tests.
- This is the same amount of work as any other automated TDD, but it has the huge benefit of bringing the finding of security faults from where it's very expensive to fix:
+ This is the same amount of work as any other automated TDD, but it has the huge benefit of bringing the finding of security faults from where it is very expensive to fix:

     ![](images/CostOfChange.png)

-    to where it's the cheapest possible place to fix:
+    to where it is the cheapest possible place to fix:

     ![](images/CostOfChange-WithSTDD.png)